CoryLR/COVID-19-Trend-Map/dev-journal/dev-notes.md

   - [x] [design/debugging] Ensure mobile-friendliness
   - [x] [functional] Death & Recovery integration
   - [x] [functional] Validate all aggregations (do manual math against origin CSVs, document process and findings)

-### Triage

-- **Pre release**
-  - [x] [follow-through] Add an About page with details on the data and "how-to" sections for directions (currently in progress) / Robust in-app documentation (about, links, data source, disclaimers, resources, etc)
-  - [x] [functional] Implement nearest-neighbor match-finding for search results so that coastal searches work better
-  - [ ] [functional] Add easier way to see the USA status report
-  - [ ] [efficiency/sharing] Implement server-side rendering (SSR) using Angular Universal to improve mobile load time and improve search engine optimization (SEO)
-  - [ ] [sharing] Implement different meta tags for share links (title, description, og:image, etc)

-- **Backlog**
-  - [ ] [functional] Add option to display deaths in the map
-  - [ ] [functional] Add support for Puerto Rico
-  - [ ] [efficiency] Add lazy loading for historical COVID-19 data and UI to support
-  - [ ] [functional] Add zoom-to-extent button
-  - [ ] [design] Improve mobile design (scroll over map instead of slide-in)
-  - [ ] [debugging] Ensure cross-browser compatibility & stress testing
-  - [ ] [functional] Provide the option to automatically acquire the user's location using their device's location service
-  - [ ] [functional] Make the app more accessible so people with disabilities can use it well too
-  - [ ] [functional] Make temporal animation more efficient
-  - [ ] [functional] Explore options for further improving performance and load times